 LIAM HALLIGAN is an economist, writer and broadcaster – and also has extensive business experience.
 He is best known for his weekly “Economics Agenda” column in The Sunday Telegraph, which he has written since 2003.
 The column enjoys a large international following and has been recognized with a highly-coveted British Press Award.
-He writes a weekly column for Unherd.com – where he is a share-holder and board member.
-He also contributes regularly to The Spectator and The Sun.
+He also writes regularly for The Spectator and The Sun.

 His latest book Clean Brexit: How to make a success of leaving the European Union was co-authored with the leading City economist Dr Gerard Lyons and published by Biteback in September 2017.
 Liam is currently writing a book on the UK housing market.

 Liam is Editor-at-Large and a shareholder of BNE-Intellinews , a leading source of English-language business, economics and political news and analysis covering the 30 countries in Central, Eastern and South-Eastern Europe and the Former Soviet Union. www.intellinews.com.
 He writes his “Invisible Hand” column in the monthly BNE magazine.

 During the 1990s, Liam was Political Correspondent at The Financial Times, based at the House of Commons – where he was singled-out by the Downing Street Press Office as “impervious to spin” and “The Michael Caine of Economics”.
 He then spent eight years at Channel Four News – winning a string of broadcasting awards, including the World Leadership Forum’s Business Broadcaster of the year twice in succession and the prestigious Wincott Business Broadcast Award an unprecedented three times.